fubicales2016/fogbowcloud.org/content/pages/install-configure-fogbow-manager.md

 The manager is the fogbow's component that runs in each federation member.
 It provides a OCCI API for end users and interacts with the rendezvous and other managers.

-This tutorial assumes you have Openstack's OCCI API enabled in your underlying cloud setup.
-Please read the <a href="https://wiki.openstack.org/wiki/Occi#How_to_use_the_OCCI_interface" target="_blank">Openstack's OCCI guide</a> to know more.

-Also, the manager needs a user registered in the underlying private cloud in order to proxy remote requests to its local resources.
-For Openstack, you can add new users and projects as is described in the <a href="http://docs.openstack.org/trunk/openstack-ops/content/projects_users.html#create_new_users" target="_blank">Openstack Ops guide</a>.
-The configuration section of this page explains it in more detail.

 ## Install from source
 Get the latest code of the project.
 ```bash